Racer Setup

 After having built the racer, you will need to configure the software.
 Go through the Basic Configuration Guide and choose the Generic 250 Racer airframe, which already sets some racer-specific parameters.
 These parameters are important:

-• Enable One-Shot by setting PWM_RATE to 0.
+- Enable One-Shot by setting

-• Disable RC input filtering by setting RC_FLT_CUTOFF to 0.
+should be set to 0. - Disable RC input filtering by setting

 Estimator

 If you use a GPS you can skip this section and use the default estimator.
-Otherwise you should switch to the Q attitude estimator, which works without mag or baro.
-To select it, set SYS_MC_EST_GROUP to 1, and change the following parameters:

-• Set SYS_HAS_BARO to 0 if the system does not have a baro.
+to 0 if the system does not have a baro. - Configure the Q estimator: set

-• Configure the Q estimator: set ATT_ACC_COMP to 0, ATT_W_ACC to 0.4 and ATT_W_GYRO_BIAS to 0.
+to 0.
 You can tune these later if you wish.

 Failsafe